Antari-yan/Introduction-Container/README.md

 ### Docker
 - Released in 2013, Docker was the first tool to make containers accessible to developers.
-- Provides a CLI (docker) and relies on a daemon process (dockerd) that runs in the background to manage containers.
+- Provides a CLI (docker) and relies on a daemon process (`dockerd`) that runs in the background to manage containers.
 - Widely adopted in industry; most tutorials and documentation still use Docker commands.
 - Strong ecosystem: Docker Hub (public image registry), Docker Compose (multi-container applications).
 - The Docker Engine, is a client-server application that includes:
-  - Docker Daemon (dockerd): Runs in the background and manages Docker objects like containers, images, networks, and volumes.
+  - Docker Daemon (`dockerd`): Runs in the background and manages Docker objects like containers, images, networks, and volumes.
 It listens for Docker API requests and is responsible for building, running, and distributing Docker containers.
-  - Docker Client (docker): A command-line interface (CLI) tool that allows users to interact with the Docker Daemon.
+  - Docker Client (`docker`): A command-line interface (CLI) tool that allows users to interact with the Docker Daemon.
 When you type commands like docker run or docker build, the client sends these commands to the Docker Daemon, which then carries them out.
-  - Containerd: A core container runtime component used by Docker to manage container lifecycle operations.
-It handles downloading and storing container images, container execution, and storage management.
+  - `Containerd`
-  - runc: A lightweight, low-level container runtime that creates and runs containers based on the OCI (Open Container Initiative) standards. runc is the tool that Docker uses under the hood to start containers.
+  - `runc`
   - Networking Components: Docker installs components to set up and manage container networks.
 This includes the Docker network bridge (docker0) and tools for setting up networking options like overlay networks for multi-host container networking.
   - Docker CLI Plugins: Additional command-line tools that extend the Docker CLI capabilities

 Pros
   - Most popular and widely supported container tool.